keithSchumacher/spring-mass/README.md

 # Classifying Isolated Spring-Mass Networks: Time Series Classification

 This repo contains code related to spring mass networks.
 There is code to simulate the dynamics of 2-d spring-mass networks in 3 different topologies (3 masses, 5 masses, and 9 masses) with arbitrary spring constants.
 The dynamics do not include damping or noise.
 There is code to classify the trajectory of individual masses as belonging to a specific network.
-The classifiers were highly effective.
+Time Series Forest models from the sktime library were utilized to classify the multi-dimensional time series.

 Below are some short videos that visualize the classification problem: